MysteryPancake/Houdini-Fun/README.md

 ## Attribute Interpolate / Primuv in VEX

 Ever wondered how primuv works?
-It doesn't exist in OpenCL, so I had to remake it:
+It doesn't exist in OpenCL, so I had to rewrite it.

+Here's the VEX version:

 ```js
 vector primuv_diy(int geo; string attr; int prim; vector uvw) {